carolinejjia/CSF-Assignment-4-Parallel-Quicksort/csf_assign04/README.txt

 Looking at the data, the runtime decreases from the largest threshold of 2097152 and a runtime of 0.839s and reaches its lowest value at a threshold of 65536, with 0.182s.
+The next lowest threshold has a runtime of 0.188s, which is slower than this.
-The lowest threshold of 16384 has a runtime of 0.195s, slightly higher than the next highest threshold, signifying that the overhead created by the additional fork() calls outweighs the efficiency benefit of additional parallelism.
+The lowest threshold of 16384 has a runtime of 0.195s, even slower than the previous threshold.
+These results show that the overhead created by the additional fork() calls outweighs the efficiency benefit of additional parallelism.

 Test run with threshold 2097152